somexpert/configs/README.md

 ### Base Machine

-TODO: update this
-1. Clone this repo to ~/config.
-Note that for `stow` to place the symlinks in the correct places, you MUST clone the repo into your home directory.
-2. Copy ssh/.ssh/localconfig.template to ssh/.ssh/localconfig and fill it out appropriately.
-Note that your local version of the file will _not_ be under version control.
-3. Do the same for ssh/.ssh/configcopy.sh.template, copying it to ssh/.ssh/configcopy.sh and adjusting it to your needs.
-Note that your local version of the file will _not_ be under version control.
-4. `mkdir ~/.ssh/controlmasters` to create the expected directory to store the ssh sockets for re-use.
-5. `cd` into the repo and run `stow [subdir]` for each set of configuration files you want symlinked to.
-You will want at least the ssh configs.
+1. Clone this repo to a location of your choosing on your base machine.
+2. Optionally, remove configs that don't apply to you and add missing ones that do.
+The only requirement for them to get symlinked automatically by the setup script (next step) is for them to have two commented lines showing the intended destination filename and containing directory.
+They _must_ have the expected structure, shown below, even if you must prepend a different comment character before the hash. ex. "# Filename: [filename]"
+       "# Directory: [dir]"
+3. Run the setup.sh script.
+Note: the script can be run multiple times if needed, such as after adding a new config file.
+4. Optionally, adjust which configuration files you want to be synced, and when/where, by modifying the configs_to_copy.txt and ssh_localconfig files, respectively.

 ### Remote Machine